 Try them with a cat harness + lead + let them out of their kennel (under strict control - never let go of the lead for a moment as they will know + be off like a shot!!) to sit on your lap + have a fuss/cuddle or even a gentle stroll around the room/house (avoid stairs + jumping) and care with interaction with other pets as becomes very excited + try to play/gets tangled up.
-Once they learn the Harness/lead means they can come out they usually accept.
-When you are both confident with the harness + lead short walks around the garden will give both exercise + a welcome change of scenery.
+Once they learn the Harness/lead means they can come out they quickly accept it usually

-Break up meal times from once/twice daily to 3-4 times daily + different food/treats (care with weight gain/stomach upsets) or even introduce new toys (possibly with treats in) to break up their time - as long as not too over exuberant at playing/ getting to food.
+Break up meal times from once/twice daily to 3-4 times daily + different food/treats (care with weight gain/stomach upsets) or even new toys (possibly with treats in) to break up their time - as long as not too over exuberant at playing/ getting to food.